chaitanya-sai-neeli/Learning-React/README.md

 - Whenever we are using a map we need to assign a key for each element of an array.
 - We shouldn't use the index of array elements as keys which is a bad practice.
-- There are 2 types of Imports and Exports
+- There are 2 types of Imports and Exports.
   1. `Default export/import` Ex: export Header from ./src/components/Header;
   2. `Named export/import` Ex: export const Header;